rjacquez29/milano_appartments_data_ETL/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us:
+If you have any questions or suggestions, please feel free to contact me:

 Raymund Jacquez
 Email: r.jacquez@outlook.com